01 · The feeling

 One last thing.

 Anything that uses our name, marks, or product UI in front of an external audience needs a quick review before it ships.
-We're fast — usually under two business days — and we're on your side.
+We are fast, usually under two business days, and we are on your side.

 - Co-branded marketing or partner pages